 - Trout stamps and fishing licenses expire on March 31 each year.

-- License renewals can be completed starting March 1.
+- License renewals open on March 1.

-- The annual trout stamp costs $6.50, with a discounted rate for residents aged 75 and older.
+- The annual trout stamp costs $6.50; $0.50 for residents 75 and older.

 Trout Fishing Regulations in Illinois